ruby-murillo/ruby-murillo/README.md

 ## Hi, I’m Ruby 👋

-I’m a **Data Engineer** with experience building production-style data pipelines, analytics layers, and software-driven data systems.
-My focus is on turning raw data into clean, reliable datasets that support analytics, reporting, and downstream use cases.
+I’m a **Data Engineer** with experience building software-driven data pipelines and analytics layers.My focus is on turning raw data into clean, reliable datasets that support analytics, reporting, and downstream use cases.

 ### 🔧 Core Areas
 - Data engineering & analytics pipelines (Python, SQL, Postgres)